raspberrychris/paddleboardmaster/content/post/high-society-stand-up-paddle-board.md

 ## High Society Inflatable Stand Up Paddle Board - Who is it for?

+The High Society paddle board is perfect for beginners or experienced riders who want a board for all conditions.
+It comes packed in an easy to carry backpack and inflates to 10’6” x 32” x 6” - which is more than enough room to sit comfortably for yoga, bring your dog, and even pack a cooler for drinks!

 ## Unboxing Video of High Society Inflatable Stand Up Paddle Board

 [**Click here to check out the High Society Inflatable Stand Up Paddle Board on Amazon.com...**](#)

 ## What Activities is it Suitable For?

+There are a wide variety of ways in which you can use this SUP from High Society, but I think it would be best suited to the following activities:

+* Yoga
+* Treking
+* Exploring
+* Travelling with Pets

 ## Features